 - The Commissioner must notify an approved manager's employer when the approved manager's approval has been suspended or cancelled.

 - An investigator can require a person to produce documents that are relevant to the administration or enforcement of the Liquor Act.

 - The results of a breath test analysis are admissible as evidence in prosecutions against a licensee (as supplementary evidence) where there is other evidence to suggest a licensee may have committed an offence.

-- The regulation-making power in relation to RAMPs is reinstated
+- The regulation-making power in relation to Risk Assessment Management Plans (RAMPs) is reinstated.

 Changes to liquor legislation that are yet to commence

-The following amendments will commence on 1 July 2016, on 1 February 2017, or by proclamation:
+The following amendments will commence on 1 February 2017, or by proclamation: